MetLife's second-quarter earnings missed both the Zacks Consensus

-annuities weighed on the book value, although reduced debt should
+annuities also weighed on ROE, although debt reduction should

 improve leverage.
 A tepid growth guidance, challenging interest

-rates, currency fluctuations and competition are headwinds as well.
+rates, currency fluctuations and competition were other headwinds.

-Nonetheless, the company's capital position remains one of the
+MetLife's capital position remains one of the sturdiest in the

-sturdiest in the industry, cushioned by a diversified portfolio mix
+industry, cushioned by a diversified portfolio mix and a leading

-consistent focus on international growth should enhance operating
+focus on international growth should enhance operating leverage,

-leverage, increasing MetLife's potential to outperform the peer
+increasing MetLife's potential to outperform the peer group,

 Founded in 1868 and headquartered in New York, MetLife, Inc. is